nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 <div id='dep-audit'/>
 # Dependency Audit / Supply Chain Analysis

-A typical medium sized JavaScript project can have hundreds of direct dependencies.
+A large JavaScript project can have hundreds of direct dependencies.
 Each of them can have many dependencies on its own.
 A security vulnerability in any of them can become a vulnerability for the entire project.
 This is known as a [Supply Chain Attack](https://devops.com/software-supply-chain-attacks-how-to-disrupt-attackers/).

-Both `npm` and `yarn` introduced a new command called `audit`.
+To address this, both `npm` and `yarn` introduced a new command called `audit`.
 It checks whether your dependencies have known vulnerabilities and provides a report.
 Unfortunately, working directly with `npm audit` can be tricky.
 It provides limited options to filter threats by severity and to white list modules.
-It can generate a lot of "noise".
+It can generate a lot of noise.

-There are a number of auxiliary tools, which "wrap" the audit command and give developers much more control.
+There are a few auxiliary tools which "wrap" the audit command and give developers much more control.
 A popular option is [audit-ci](https://www.npmjs.com/package/audit-ci).
 It automatically detects whether you're using `npm` or `yarn` and gives you plenty